clarktrimble/ba-blog/content/blog/stator/index.md

 We can use "consul" as the hostname given to curl, sweet!

+One can easily imagine adding a Cucumber container for some dev-owned integration testing, should circumstances warrant.
+I'm a big fan, but alas not today.
+(Post must post!)

 ## Discovery

 Starting up a stand-alone Consul with compose: